markhj/zeronetics/docs/tutorials/tutorials.md

 This page contains tutorials for specific areas of the engine.
 If you're just looking to get started, head over to @ref getting-started.

+### 🎮 Controls

-🎮 @subpage input-manager
+@subpage input-manager
-Learn how to handle inputs from keyboard and mouse.
+Learn how to handle user inputs from various hardware.

+@subpage mouse
+Dive into handling mouse inputs from the player.